 Coconut sugar is made from the flower sap of the coconut palm and is different to palm sugar, which comes from the date palm (Carr, 2014).
-According to Monash University and FODMAP Friendly coconut sugar is low FODMAP in 1 teaspoon serves, however larger serves (1 tablespoon) are high FODMAP for fructans and fructose (2).
+According to Monash University and FODMAP Friendly coconut sugar is low FODMAP in 1 teaspoon serves, however larger serves (3 teaspoons) are high FODMAP for fructans (2).

 An interesting fact about coconut sugar is that it contains naturally occurring inulin (5).
 Inulin is a prebiotic, which feeds the bacteria in our guts.
 When the bacteria ferment the inulin they create gas, which can cause Irritable Bowel Syndrome symptoms.
 Inulin is classed as a fructan and considered high FODMAP (2).

 Common Table Sugar (Low FODMAP)

 Common table sugar is widely used as a sweetener in baking and beverages.
 It is crystallized sucrose, which is extracted from boiling the juice of sugar cane or sugar beets (3).
 The sucrose is a crystalline disaccharide of fructose and glucose.

 Common table sugar comes in a range of forms from white sugar, caster sugar, raw sugar, or icing sugar (powder sugar/confectioners sugar).
 When using icing sugar you need to check that the sugar is not refined with wheat products as these can be high FODMAP.

 The low FODMAP serving size for common table sugar is one tablespoon (2).

 Dextrose is a form of crystalline glucose, which is produced from starch (8).
 As dextrose is made from glucose it is considered low FODMAP.

 Fruit sugar (High FODMAP)